-Bardet wins Tour's stage 12, Aru takes yellow from Froome
+Bold Bardet wins stage as Froome surrenders yellow to Aru

 Astana rider Aru attacked in the final part of the climb to Peyragudes, a 2.4-km ascent at a punishing average gradient of 8.4 percent.
 But Bardet had more left in the tank and powered away in the last 200 metres to beat Colombian Rigoberto Uran by two seconds.

-Aru came third, also two seconds behind Bardet, while Froome cracked and ended up 22 seconds adrift of the Frenchman.
+Aru, who won the Vuelta in 2015, came third, also two seconds behind Bardet while Froome cracked and ended up 22 seconds adrift of the Frenchman.

 Overall, Aru leads Froome by six seconds and Bardet by 25.